A visual tool for creative teams to plan, present, communicate and share the collection

 Any updates made by creators would be immediately visible to receivers, thereby cutting out back and forth between creators and receivers.

-Receiver view mode with no edit access for live data
+Receiver view mode with read only access

 Receiver mode would not have edit access unless those receivers needed it.
 Keeping documents safe and tinker proof for use by multiple users.